 Writing in the middle of the 19 th century, Gray said 'The Isle of Skye may be said to be the headquarters of this conspicuous Eagle on the west of Scotland, the entire coastline of that magnificent country offering many attractions to a bird of its habits - nearly all the bold headlands of Skye are frequented by at least one pair.'
 By the beginning of the 20 th century the situation had changed completely.
 Not only were the birds shot and poisoned, but those which did manage to breed were receiving the unrelenting attention of egg collectors.
 They last bred in Skye, and for that matter the whole of Scotland in 1916 and certainly by 1930 were thought to be extinct

 Though a few birds were seen in subsequent years, probably wanderers from Scandinavia, a reintroduction programme commenced in 1968 in Fair Isle.
 Following some initial difficulties the project was resumed on Rum in 1975, and it was not surprising that within a few years wandering birds found their way to Skye.
 Two phases of birds have been introduced on the west coast, all from Norway, and a population of over 50 pairs has now been established throughout Scotland.
-The birds have also returned to breed on Skye and at the Aros Centre near Portree the RSPB have set up a cctv link to a nest site, where it is possible to observe adults and young.
-Population expansion has been slower than anticipated but there are now over 11 territories on the island.
-The project is managed by SNH and RSPB, and initially involves attaching colour wing tags to birds but this practice has now ceased and colour rings are now fitted.
-Sightings of these birds can be extremely helpful and we are happy to pass these on to the RSPB who are monitoring the movements of marked birds.
+The birds have also returned to breed on Skye and although population expansion has been slower than anticipated but there are now over 15 territories on the island.
+The project was initially managed through the RSPB, and involved attaching colour wing tags to birds but this practice has now ceased and colour rings are now fitted.
+Monitoring is now co-ordinated through Justin Grant of the Highland Raptor Study Group and we systematically pass any sightings on to Justin.

 Boat trips are now well established at Portree Harbour and operate to a code of practice to avoid disturbance to the birds in their nesting territories.
 Fish are thrown to entice the adult birds to scavage and this can allow for fantastic views and photographic opportunities.
 We recommend MV Brigadoon as the most bird-friendly trip.